-Another difference between DTT and other types of ABA training is that sessions are more intensive than those in Incidental Teaching.
-This is because there are numerous quick sessions with very little lag time between trials.
+DTT sessions are more intensive than those used in Incidental Teaching.
+There are numerous quick sessions with very little lag time between trials.
 There is also the factor of social relevancy.
-Although a skill must be relevant for a child to want to learn it, DTT engineers sessions that teach skills that can be used in the environment whether or not they are needed in the instant.
+A skill must be relevant for a child to want to learn it.
+DTT sessions teach skills that can be used in the environment regardless of whether they are needed in the instant.
 Incidental Teaching, in contrast, imparts skills as the need for them arises.
-In either method, the reward must be something which the child values, and it must be given immediately after the child learns the task.
+In either method, the reward must be something that the child values.
+It must be given immediately after the child learns the task.

-As we learn more about autism, we will discover more and better ways to teach children how to communicate and interact in society to give them more normalcy in their lives.
-We now say that children “fall on the autism scale,” which is a way of saying that there are varying degrees of the condition.
-Any training method has to adapt to the level of cognition and communication the student possesses.
-Discrete Trial Teaching is an attempt to give children skills important to daily living that can be configured to the abilities of the student preparing them to have the fullest life possible.
+As we learn more about autism, we discover better ways to teach children.
+Through treatments like DTT, children gain communication and social skills that improve their quality of life.
+We now say that children “fall on the autism scale,” which is a way of saying there are different degrees of autism.
+Any training method has to adapt to the level of cognition and communication of the child.
+DTT is an attempt to give children skills important to daily living that can adjust to the abilities of the student.
+Through discrete behavior ABA therapy, children can reach their full potential.

-In short, DTT is a concise step-by-step intervention tailored to improve a specific skill in the most efficient way possible.
-Its concentration on positivity and brevity allows for the productive shaping of important behavior in an easy-to-digest format.
-It has been a crucial intervention in assisting the autistic community for almost 50 years.
+In short, DTT is a concise step-by-step intervention and ABA therapy.
+The discrete trial procedure is tailored to improve a specific skill in the most efficient way possible.
+DTT focuses on positivity and brevity.
+This allows for the productive shaping of important behavior in an easy-to-digest format.
+Discrete Trial Training is a crucial ABA therapy that has assisted the autistic community for almost 50 years.